boyu29/boyu29.github.io/index.md

 My name is Boyu(博宇) Chen(陈).
 I am a second year master student in ECE department at [University of California, San Diego](https://www.ece.ucsd.edu/) and my academic track now is intelligent systems & robotics control.
 Before this I obtained my bachelor degree of engineering in electrical engineering from [Zhejiang University](http://www.zju.edu.cn).

 I have experiences in full-stack development, machine learning, natual language processing.
-I am now actively seeking full-time jobs in software development.
+I am now actively **seeking full-time jobs in software development**.
 For more information, may you refer to my [resume](/Boyu_Chen_CV.pdf).

 ### PROFESSIONAL EXPERIENCE
 ***